-80 Legislative text Article 22 - Requirements relating to transparency (iv) the servicing, back-up servicing, administration and cash management agreements; STS criteria 80.
-The servicing, back-up servicing, administration and cash management agreements; Yes Verified?
-PCS Comment See Prospectus, CERTAIN REGULATORY DISCLOSURES section.
-Reporting under the Securitisation Regulation See also Prospectus, SUMMARY OF THE KEY TRANSACTION DOCUMENTS section.
-Reporting under the Securitisation Regulation See also Prospectus, SUMMARY OF THE KEY TRANSACTION DOCUMENTS - section.
-All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
-PCS notes the existence of a covenant in the Prospectus to provide such information.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+80 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (iv) the servicing, back-up servicing, administration and cash management agreements; STS criteria 80.
+The servicing, back-up servicing, administration and cash management agreements; Verified?
+Yes PCS Comment See Prospectus, CERTAIN REGULATORY DISCLOSURES.
+Reporting under the Securitisation Regulation See also Prospectus, SUMMARY OF THE KEY TRANSACTION DOCUMENTS.
+Reporting under the Securitisation Regulation Confirmations of the Seller All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines